magomimmo/modern-cljs/doc/tutorial-03.md

             [compojure.route :as route]))

 (defroutes app-routes
+  ; to serve document root address
+  (GET "/" [] "<p>Hello from compojure</p>")
-  ; to server static pages saved in resources/public directory (GET "/" [] "<p>Hello from compojure</p>")
+  ; to server static pages saved in resources/public directory (route/resources "/")
-  (route/resources "/")
+  ; if page is not found
-  ; when the stati resource does not exist (route/not-found "Page non found"))
+  (route/not-found "Page non found"))

 (def handler